A diver computer is an essential piece of kit, but which one you chose to buy depends on your individual dive needs

 - Mineral crystal glass screen & reinforced composite body.

-- Bluetooth air integration
+- Bluetooth connectivity

-Best For: Technical Divers
+Best For: Recreational Divers

 Air Integration: No